 1. Practice Emotional Self-Care

-Practicing emotional self-care is critical for people dealing with emotional flooding as it will increase your overall level of emotional resiliency.
-This can include anything that “recharges” your emotional battery, such as focusing on a hobby, spending conflict-free time with loved ones, or taking breaks when you need them.
+Practicing emotional self-care is critical for increasing emotional resiliency.
+These activities can include anything that “recharges” your emotional battery.
+Consider exploring a new hobby, spending time with loved ones, or taking breaks.
+Everyone needs rest, especially when dealing with stress.

 2. Tune in to Your Emotions